Majority think Labour leader is doing a bad job and should resign

 As these tables show, the results were consistent across the five unions.
 YouGov used TUC membership data to use a representative sample.

 Unite general secretary Len McCluskey dismissed the results of the poll.
-As Labour List reports, he told the BBC ‘These kinds of polls can be twisted and interpreted in many different ways.’Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+As Labour List reports, he told the BBC ‘These kinds of polls can be twisted and interpreted in many different ways.’Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.